ADA-GWU/1-basics-of-pl-KananIsmayilov2002/README.md

 ## Output:

 Size of the array: 12 bytes

 Size of the vector: 24 bytes

-A C++ array consumes 12 bytes of memory (3 integers of 4 bytes each).
+C++ array consumes 12 bytes of memory (3 integers of 4 bytes each).
-A C++ vector consumes 24 bytes, more than the array, due to the overhead for dynamic resizing.
+C++ vector consumes 24 bytes, more than the array, due to the overhead for dynamic resizing.

 ## Conclusion:
 In both Python and C++, static data structures (tuple and array) use less memory than dynamic ones (list and vector), as dynamic structures reserve extra memory to allow future changes.